Estimating and Analyzing Neural Information Flow Using Signal Processing on Graphs: Conclusion

 \section{Conclusion}

 We have illustrated how neural flow naturally arises as the result of a graph diffusion process.
 Furthermore, this diffusion process can be extended to higher orders to allow for variable flow delays between different nodes of the graph.
-To validate our diffusion model, we have applied it to neural recordings from monkeys obtained during a stimulation experiment and have shown that the flow part of the model improves the prediction of LFPs.
-Finally, we have demonstrated how the neural flow can be decomposed into a gradient and rotational component.
-The gradient component depends on the location of stimulation and generally shows flow spreading away from the stimulation site.
+To validate our diffusion model, we have applied it to neural recordings from monkeys obtained during excitatory optogenetics.
+Finally, we have demonstrated how the neural flow can be decomposed into a gradient and rotational component and that the gradient component depends on the location of stimulation showing flow spreading away from the stimulation site.

-In the future, we plan to investigate the relation between our diffusion model and vector autoregressive models that are widely used in the neuroscience community.
-Additionally, we want to study the flow signals obtained from the diffusion model in more detail by further analyzing their spatiotemporal patterns and better incorporating the rotational component.
+In the future, we plan to investigate the relationship between our diffusion model and vector autoregressive models that are widely used in the neuroscience community.
+Additionally, we want to study the flow signals obtained from the diffusion model in more detail by further analyzing their spatiotemporal patterns and incorporating the rotational component.
+With the advancement of electrode array technologies \cite{griggs_2019, griggs_2021}, theses novel processing techniques will become more essential in studying neural circuits and fine scale network dynamics.